 First of all, which resort should you choose?

-When it comes to choosing between Saint Moritz and Zermatt, it really depends on your travelling style, your travel companions and the type of ski trip you are expecting.
+When it comes to choosing between Saint Moritz vs Zermatt, it really depends on your travelling style, your travel companions and the type of ski trip you are expecting.

 I have chosen these two top ski resorts (St. Moritz and Zermatt) because, as I said, they’re the top resorts in Switzerland!
 Thanks to their historical importance, altitude and endless slopes, these are usually the two resorts that people feel torn between when choosing a Swiss ski holiday.